jmoody/briar/README.md

 extends calabash-ios steps to provide steps for controlling complex ui elements like tables and pickers.

+briar is not trying to provide steps that will work for every project
+- it is neccessary that every project develop its own venacular. instead, briar provides a library [lib] of ruby methods to build application-specific steps from.  the steps in the features directory are meant to be examples of what briar can offer.

 https://github.com/calabash/calabash-ios.git

 to see briar in action, have a look at https://github.com/jmoody/briar-ios-example

+### motivation

+DRY: i have several ios projects that use calabash-cucumber and i found i was rewriting lots of steps and supporting code.

+## version numbers

 i will try my best to follow http://semver.org/ when naming the versions.